Lafayette Morehouse and Victor Baranco — A brief history & resource guide

 Despite all allegations, Baranco was a person with a rare insight into human character, who had an ability to call people on their “shit” very accurately in a way that one immediately got the truth of; and he had a tremendous zest for life and ability to enjoy himself under all circumstances, despite increasing physical pains and disabilities as he got older.
 The personal impact he has had on many people’s lives is huge (Oceana’s story below being particularly inspiring), and the lifestyle that he created is still very much alive 10 years after his death.

 There is a thread in Rick Ross’s anti-cult forum about Baranco, and some of his students including Nicole Daedone.
 Google it if you want, I cannot stomach to share the link.
 The thread is a mixture of paranoia, utter disregard for both objective reporting and ordinary courtesy, and unconscious / unhealed hurt.
-Rick Ross a thrice-convicted criminal (twice for robbery and once for kidnapping), arguably emotionally-unstable, fanatic anti-cult activist, whom most anti-cult experts have officially dissociated from due to his methods and lack of intellectual integrity (see Wikipedia article and other related links here and here).
-His site (of which a great deal is written by himself under a pseudonym) paints Alcoholics Anonymous, the Catholic church, and Werner Erhard in the same brush as it paints Baranco and his students.
+Rick Ross a thrice-convicted felon (twice for robbery and once for kidnapping), fanatic anti-cult activist, whom most anti-cult experts have officially dissociated from due to his methods and lack of intellectual integrity (see Wikipedia article and other related links here and here).
+His “forum” (of which a great deal is written by himself under various pseudonyms) paints Alcoholics Anonymous, the Catholic church, and Werner Erhard in the same brush as it paints Baranco and his students.
 As such, Ross’s site misses the boat in terms of its original, and laudable purpose, which is informing the public about authentic cult leaders (and they most certainly do exist).
-Werner Erhard, for example, has been cleared of all wrong-doing after it was proven that L. Ron Hubbard, who was a true cult leader, paid Erhard’s daughter a million dollars to frame her father.
+Werner Erhard, for example, has been cleared of all wrong-doing after it was proven that L. Ron Hubbard, who was a true cult leader, gave Erhard’s daughter a million dollar book advance to frame her father (she subsequently recanted).